lizzard85/Dataness/README.md

 Out of the box the library comes with support for C# language and MsSql and MySql databases.
 It's possible to extend the library and use it with other programming languages and databases.

-This guide is based on the C# implementation, with one of the included database schema readers.

 To get started, have a look in the Wiki for the documentation.